anshulchahar/SonneAI/docs/index.md

 ## Getting Started

-To start using Solva, see the [Getting Started](user-guide/getting-started.md) guide.
+To start using Sonne, see the [Getting Started](user-guide/getting-started.md) guide.

 ## License

-Solva is released under the license included in the [repository](about/license.md).
+Sonne is released under the license included in the [repository](about/license.md).

 ## Source Code

-The source code is available on [GitHub](https://github.com/anshulchahar/solva).
+The source code is available on [GitHub](https://github.com/anshulchahar/sonne).